sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

      A local monit script is added to supervisord.
 This script sleeps until SIGTERM.
 Upon SIGTERM, call `system container state <name> down`, which in turn would do the above update.

-* Switches running completely in locallocal mode may use the current systemctl commands or these new "system sevice/container ..." commands, or both.
+* Switches running completely in local mode may use the current systemctl commands or these new "system sevice/container ..." commands, or both.

 * Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
    * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

 * The hostcfgd helps switch current runtime mode from local to kubernetes.

   There are few requirements to meet for a successful kubernetes deployment for features marked as kube-managed.
-Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in legacy mode.
-At the timepoint of successful deployment, the hostcfgd could help switch over from legacy to kubernetes mode, transparently.
+Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in local mode.
+At the timepoint of successful deployment, the hostcfgd could help switch over from local to kubernetes mode, transparently.

     Requirements to meet for successful deployment: